datawire/ambassador-docs/docs/edge-stack/pre-release/topics/running/tls/index.md

     name: host-secret
 ```

-$productName$ will now use the certificate in `host-secret` to terminate TLS.

 ### Advanced TLS configuration with the `Host`

 You can specify TLS configuration directly in the `Host` via the `tls` field.
 This is the
 recommended method to do more advanced TLS configuration for a single `Host`.

-For example, to enforce a minimum TLS version on the `Host`, the configuration will look like this:
+For example, the configuration to enforce a minimum TLS version on the `Host` looks as follows:

 ```yaml
 ---